 White, shiny teeth are considered healthy, beautiful teeth.
-But, what happens to cause those dull, white spots that stands out on teeth, and are they healthy?
+But, what happens to cause those dull, white spots that stand out on teeth, and are they healthy?
 Those dull white spots are usually the result of a loss of minerals in the enamel layer of the tooth.
 But why does it happen?
+Should I worry?
 Some surprising causes of those white spots are…

 Too Much Fluoride